-Bids and RFP's may also be published on the Empire State Purchasing Group (ESPG) website where they'll be available for viewing and downloading.
+Bids and RFP's may also be published on the Hudson Valley Municipal Purchasing Group (HVMPG) website where they'll be available for viewing and down loading.

-Purchasing will issue bid or proposal specification packages to vendors/contractors at the advertised location, or the vendors/contractors may download them from the ESPG website.
+Purchasing will issue bid or proposal specification packages to vendors/contractors at the advertised location, or the vendors/contractors may download them from the HVMPG website.
 Bid or proposal packages may also be sent to vendors/contractors via First Class Mail.

 All bid or proposal specification packages picked up at Purchasing or sent out from Purchasing are recorded in the bid file.
-The ESPG website maintains a record of all firms that download the bid or proposal specification documents from the website.
+The HVMPG website maintains a record of all firms who download the bid or proposal specification documents from the website.